sait-lab/learn-git/git-branching.md

 https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

-Let’s go through a simple example of branching and merging with a workflow that you might use in the real world.
-You’ll follow these steps:
+Let's go through a simple example of branching and merging with a workflow that you might use in the real world.
+You'll follow these steps:

 1. Do some work on a website.
-2. Create a branch for a new user story you’re working on.
+2. Create a branch for a new user story you're working on.
 3. Do some work in that branch.

-At this stage, you’ll receive a call that another issue is critical and you need a hotfix.
-You’ll do the following:
+At this stage, you'll receive a call that another issue is critical and you need a hotfix.
+You'll do the following:

 1. Switch to your production branch.
 2. Create a branch to add the hotfix.
-3. After it’s tested, merge the hotfix branch, and push to production.
+3. After it's tested, merge the hotfix branch, and push to production.
 4. Switch back to your original user story and continue working.

 #### Basic Branching

-First, let’s say you’re working on your project and have a couple of commits already on the `main` branch.
+First, let's say you're working on your project and have a couple of commits already on the `main` branch.

 ```
 echo 'basic branching' > index.html